Opening days leaders

 Spring: Opening Days leaders will be expected to participate in three one-hour training sessions across March and April.

-Summer: Leaders are expected to keep in contact with their OD group, get to know their partner, and complete any tasks for their assigned committee.
+Summer: Leaders are expected to keep in contact with their OD group and complete any tasks for their assigned committee.

 Compensation & Benefits